 Perhaps you’re thinking about travelling with Compassion for the first time, but you’re not sure what to expect.
 “Where will I sleep?” you wonder.
 “What will I eat?
 How will we get around?”

 International travel is full of adventures, and there’s no such thing as a silly question!
 We have great information to help you discover what our trips are like.
 Below you will find information about hotel accommodations, transportation and other details involved in a typical Compassion trip.
 Each trip is unique and filled with discovery, so we want you to understand what is involved, and be ready to join us for this exciting journey!

 Visiting a Compassion development centre

-After the celebration, travelers will be able to tour the facility and witness first-hand what their sponsorship funds provide.
-Some centres demonstrate vocational programs for the older students and explain how they minister within the Child Survival Program to mothers and babies.
-Each student centre is different and unique!
+After the celebration, travellers will be able to tour the facility and witness first-hand what their sponsorship funds provide.
+Some centres demonstrate vocational programs for the older students and explain how they minister within the Survival program to mothers and babies.
+Each Compassion centre is different and unique!

 And of course, there is always time to play with the children and be immersed in the joy and love of the children around you.

 Many families of Compassion children are waiting and praying for the opportunity to open their homes to sponsors or visitors!

 On each trip, we have the unique opportunity to visit homes of children in small groups.
 This gives visitors a chance to see what a typical house and home environment is like in the community.
 While visiting the family home, the group can ask the family questions, learn about their everyday life and pray for the family.
 This is most often a perspective-shaping experience that allows the visitors to connect with a family on a deeper level.

 Compassion staff will also frequently provide the travellers visiting each home with a practical gift to bless the family and show the appreciation of allowing the group to visit.